 Santa Enjoys Breakfast at Tiffany’s in Natchez

 It’s hard to find Santa among the glitter of gold and gems at the Towers of Natchez, an ornate bed and breakfast in this waterfront Mississippi town that dates to the late 1700s.
 During the holidays, The Towers displays a floor to ceiling “sculpture” made up of thousands of vintage costume jewelry pieces called “The Jeweled Christmas.”
-House tours are available Wednesday, Friday, Saturday and Sunday from November 25 to January 6, 2018; the cost is $20 per adult, $15 per child ages 8-12.
-At 7pm on December 9 and 16 are special candlelit tours, serving champagne to adults only, truly a spectacle to remember.
+House tours are available Wednesday, Friday, Saturday and Sunday from November 25 to January 6, 2018; the cost is $20 per adult, $15 per child ages 8-12; call 601/446-6890 to confirm the schedule.

 Santa Feeds the Fishes in Kentucky

 Scuba Santa’s Water Wonderland is a seasonal exhibit at the delightful Newport Aquarium in Newport, located just opposite the city of Cincinnati.
-In their comfortable theatre used for guided marinelife talks, guests can watch through a huge glass wall as Santa dons a bright red wetsuit and air tank in lieu of his normal winter garb, waving to his young fans and communicating through the glass.
+In their comfortable theater used for guided marinelife talks, guests can watch through a huge glass wall as Santa dons a bright red wetsuit and air tank in lieu of his normal winter garb, waving to his young fans and communicating through the glass.
 Don’t miss Santa’s helpers at the stingray, seahorse, alligator and penguin exhibits, too.
 Running daily November 24-December 31 except Christmas Day when, of course, he’s too busy.

 Watch Santa’s Friends Ski in Maine